iobis/manual/FAQ.md

   <li><a href="identifiers.html#occurrenceid">How do I construct occurrenceID?</a></li>
   <li><a href="format_occurrence.html">What data goes into Occurrence core (or extension) and how do I set up this file?</a></li>
   <li><a href="format_event.html">How do I set up an Event core table?</a></li>
+  <li><a href="format_event.html#populating-parent-and-child-events">How should I populate parent and child event information?
+Do I have to populate information for child events if the parent event already contains that information?</a></li>
   <li><details>
   <summary>Do I have to provide decimalLatitude and decimalLongitude for the Event <i>and</i> Occurrence tables?</summary>